 SAR findings and recommendations are reported to the SAB and action plans are produced.
 The SAB then monitors the implementation of these plans, supported by the Safeguarding Adults Review Committee.
 The SAR report is then published, which is agreed with the family members or appropriate others.

-In November 2019 the North Tyneside and Northumberland SAB published a Safeguarding Adults Review in relation to Leanne Patterson from Blyth.
+In November 2019 the North Tyneside and Northumberland SAB published a Safeguarding Adults Review in relation to Leanne Patterson.
 Click here to view the report and accompanying statement.

 In December 2018 the North Tyneside and Northumberland SAB published a Safeguarding Adult Review in relation to Adult W. Click here to view the report and accompanying statement.